MicrosoftDocs/Advertising-docs/BingAds/bulk-service/ad-group-location-criterion.md

 ---
-title: "Ad Group Location Criterion" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/1/2017
+title: "Ad Group Location Criterion Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
 author: "eric-urban"
 ms.author: "eur"
+description: Describes the Ad Group Location Criterion fields in a Bulk file.
 dev_langs:
   - csharp
 ---
-# Ad Group Location Criterion
+# Ad Group Location Criterion Record - Bulk
 Defines an ad group location criterion that can be uploaded and downloaded in a bulk file.

 With location criterions, you can choose to show ads to potential customers in, searching for, or viewing pages about: